NLnetLabs/rpki-doc/source/krill/manage-cas.rst

 Add a real CA as your parent
 """"""""""""""""""""""""""""

 Similar to above, except that you only need to generate the XML in step 1, hand it over to your parent CA through whatever function they provide, and then get the response.xml from them and add it your child as described in step 3.

 ROAs
 """"

-At this point you probably want to manage some ROAs!

-Krill lets users configure Route Authorizations, i.e. the intent to authorise a Prefix you hold, up to a maximum length to be announced by an ASN.
-Krill will make sure that the actual ROA objects are created.
-Krill will also refuse to accept authorizations for prefixes you don't hold.

-Update ROAs
-"""""""""""
+Krill lets users create Route Origin Authorizations (ROAs), the signed objects that state which Autonomous System (AS) is authorized to originate one of your prefixes, along with the maximum prefix length it may have.

 You can update ROAs through the command line by submitting a plain text file with the following format: